- June 24, 2016

 One of the key changes noted was a decline in weekly work hours, which actually helped the industry with demand for franchised services like beauty salons, spas and fitness centres.
 Of course, along with a decline in hours goes a dip in discretionary income, which also caused a slight decline in revenues for the industry.

 Another notable change is that consumer sentiment has curbed demand by offsetting higher disposable incomes.
-Though the economy has recovered from the slowdown that occured a few years back, and real household income has increased, consumer sentiment remains guarded.
+Though the economy has recovered from the slowdown that occurred a few years back, and real household income has increased, consumer sentiment remains guarded.
 Consumer sentiment will change in the short-term, as consumers become more confident about the economy and job security.

 As always, movement in the cash rate (determined by the Reserve Bank of Australia) has affected demand for products and services.
 Forecasts call for a decline in the target cash rate; as that happens, it will boost the amount of cash consumers have to spend on services and products, like those from furniture or pet segment franchises.